dtysky/BlogRework/README.md

 Generating the feeds and sitemap.

 **Database manager:**
-Writing articles to database with "Incremental build", the desgin of it is here:
+Write articles to database with "Incremental build", the desgin of it is here:
 [Database desigin](https://github.com/dtysky/BlogRework/blob/master/Back/Database.md)

 **File state monitor:**